javi03pl/raytracing-engine/README.md

-# raytracing-engine
+# Raytracing Engine
-Raytracing engine developed in C++
+Raytracing engine developed in C++, OpenGL.
+The full explanation can be found in the final report file.